The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Applications to s (4n-1)-manifolds

 \subsection{\bmp s without Massey products}

 Let us now consider the question of when the \bmp{} can be non-trivial even though all Massey triple products vanish.
-According to \eqref{eq:recover}, Massey triple products of degree $n$ classes on a closed oriented \fkm{} $M$ correspond to evaluating the \bmp{} on elements of $\bmsp_n(M) = \bmspe[\kc_n]$ that are ordinary in the sense of \eqref{eq:nongen}.
-Therefore the algebraic version of the question is whether for a given vector space $V := H^n(M)$ there exist subspaces $\kc \subseteq \esym^2 V$ such that $\bmspe[\kc]$ is not generated by ordinary elements.
+According to Lemma \ref{lem:recover}, Massey triple products on a closed oriented $m$-manifold $M$ correspond to evaluating the \bmp{} on elements of $\bmspam{M}$ that are ordinary in the sense of Definition \ref{def:ordinary}.
+Therefore the algebraic version of the question is whether there exist $m$-dimensional Poincar\'e duality algebras $H^*$ where $\bmspam{H^*}$ is not generated by ordinary elements.